NeoGeographyToolkit/StereoPipeline/docs/conda_build.rst

 there there are updates in its GitHub repository which are not yet released on conda-forge.

-It may be helpful to look at the ``meta.yml`` files for the ``visionworkbench`` and ``stereopipeline`` feedstock repositories, and install the dependencies of those packages in the isis5.0.1 environment created earlier, except for those that we actually plan to build.

 Synchronize the versions with the existing environment
 ------------------------------------------------------